BRAN2K/otp-token-api/README.md

 The Docker image is pushed to Dockerhub under the repository `brindocker/otp-pipeline`.
 The pipeline is configured in `.github/workflows/docker-image.yml`.

+### AWS EC2

+When the image is already on Dockerhub, this image is pulled and run on an AWS EC2 instance.
+The deployment is managed by a GitHub Actions workflow located at `.github/workflows/aws-cd.yml`.
+In the EC2 instance, the Docker container is run with the necessary environment variables, including the `DATABASE_URL` for connecting to the PostgreSQL database and exposed via NGINX to external traffic on port 8080.

 ### NektosAct

 [NektosAct or only Act](https://nektosact.com/usage/index.html), is a tool that allows you to run GitHub Actions locally.
 It is useful for testing workflows before pushing them to the repository.